simon-ritchie/apysc/docs/_sources/quick_start.md.txt

 <iframe src="static/quick_start_stage_creation/index.html"
 width="300" height="180"></iframe>

-## Add `Sprite` container and vector graphics
+## Add sprite container and vector graphics

-`Sprite` class is container of each display objects, and it can make vector graphics with graphics property.
+`Sprite` class is basic container object of each display objects, and it can make vector graphics with graphics property.

 ```py
 # runnable